-Do not fertilize if the National Weather Service has issued a flood, tropical storm, hurricane watch or warning, or if heavy rains (greater than 2 inches) are likely within 24 hours.
+Do not fertilize if the National Weather Service has issued a flood, tropical storm, or hurricane watch or warning, or if heavy rains (greater than 2 inches) are likely within 24 hours.

 - Never remove more than 1/3 of the leaf blade at any one time.
 Removing too much of the leaf blade can stress your lawn and leave it susceptible to insect or disease invasion.
 If you miss a scheduled mowing event, raise the mower height and bring the grass back down to the recommended level gradually over the next few mowing events.

 - Keep your mower blades sharp.
 Dull mowers tear the leaf blades.
 This makes the lawn look bad and leaves it susceptible to insect or disease invasion.

 - Do not mow your lawn when it is wet.
 This may be dangerous for you if you slip and can be tough on the mower.

-Always wear heavy, closed-toed shoes and eye protection when mowing.
+- Always wear heavy, closed-toed shoes and eye protection when mowing.

 Train your grass to be more drought tolerant using the following methods:

-Turn your automatic sprinkler system to the "off" position and turn it on when your lawn shows signs of needing irrigation.
+- Turn your automatic sprinkler system to the "off" position and turn it on when your lawn shows signs of needing irrigation.
 Adjust your timer seasonally.
-Irrigation frequency will vary depending on where you are in the state, as well as on the amount of shade in the landscape, soil type, etc. Many areas of the state have mandated watering restrictions, so be sure to be aware of and follow any regulations regarding when you can irrigate your lawn.
+Irrigation frequency will vary depending on where you are in the state, as well as on the amount of shade in the landscape, soil type, etc. Many areas of the state have mandated watering restrictions, so be aware of and follow any regulations regarding when you can irrigate your lawn.
 A lawn is ready for water when the leaf blades show at least one of the three wilt signs: when leaf blades start to fold in half lengthwise, when the grass takes on a bluish cast, or when footprints remain visible in the lawn long after being made.
 Unless restrictions do not allow, irrigate when about 50 percent of the lawn shows one of these signs, unless rain is forecast in the next 24 hours.

 - In most parts of Florida, irrigate to apply ½–¾ inch of water.
 If you live in an area with a hard pan layer right below the soil surface, you will likely get runoff before that amount of water can be delivered.
 In that case, irrigate to the point of runoff, let the water drain, and then apply the remainder of the needed amount a short time later.
 Do not continue to let the irrigation system run past the point of runoff; this only wastes water.
 Coastal areas that experience sea breeze may require more frequent irrigation.

 - To determine how long you need to run your irrigation system to apply ½–¾ inch of water to the whole lawn, place straight-sided cans around the perimeter of each irrigation zone.
 Turn on the irrigation system and monitor the cans to see how long it takes to fill them to ½–¾ inch.
-Each zone will likely have different run-times, therefore, time irrigation intervals for the zones accordingly.
-For additional information refer to AE220, Operation of Residential Irrigation Controllers (https://edis.ifas.ufl.edu/ae220).
+Each zone will likely have different run-times; therefore, time irrigation intervals for the zones accordingly.
+For additional information refer to EDIS publication #CIR1421, “Operation of Residential Irrigation Controllers”.

 - Irrigate around sunrise or in the early morning hours.
 The leaf blades must dry out fully during the day to reduce disease.

-Trenholm, L. E., J. Bryan Unruh, and Jerry B. Sartain.
+Trenholm, L. E., J. B. Unruh, and J. B. Sartain.
 2012.
-"Nitrate leaching and turf quality in established 'Floratam' St. Augustinegrass and 'Empire' Zoysiagrass."
-J. Envir.
-Quality 41: 793–799. https://doi.org/10.2134/jeq2011.0183
+"Nitrate Leaching and Turf Quality in Established 'Floratam' St. Augustinegrass and 'Empire' Zoysiagrass."
+Journal of Environmental Quality 41 (3): 793–799. https://doi.org/10.2134/jeq2011.0183

+Table 2.
 UF/IFAS recommendations for annual nitrogen application rates in pounds of nitrogen per 1,000 square feet of lawn.